-Table 3-2 Borrow Pit BP2
+Table 3--2 Borrow Pit BP3

 Site Area Maximum dimensions - Potential Excavation Area 120 m length, 60 m width Height of Excavation 5-6 m Area of land impacted ~8,920 m 2 Gradient of floor during construction Slope increases to the east at 1 in 100 Details of Extraction Combination of ripping and blasting Overburden type and depth Restoration soils present from former restoration works.
-Approximate volume of 36,000m3 to be removed prior to any extraction.
-Within the virgin excavation area of the proposed excavation there is limited soil cover, peaty soil less than ~0.5 m but not an extensive cover.
-Extent of Aggregate Extraction An approximate volume of 39,600m 3 of rock.
+Approximate volume of 20,000m3 to be removed prior to any extraction.
+Within the virgin excavation area of the proposed excavation there is limited soil cover, peaty soil less than ~0.5 m with 2-3m of glacial till.
+Extent of Aggregate Extraction An approximate volume of 20,000m 3 of rock.
 Aggregate Composition These rocks are described as psammite.